 Parking in Croatian cities does not present the same types of headaches as, say, renting a car in Greece.
 Most places are not overly congested and it is typically not difficult to find a parking spot.

-The only exception being, perhaps finding a place to park in a bustling nightlife district on a Friday or Saturday night.
-The same could essentially be said of any country.
+The only exception is, perhaps finding a place to park in a bustling nightlife district in Split or Dubrovnik on a Friday or Saturday night.
+The same could essentially be said of any major city in any country around the world.

-Dials and speed limit signs will always display the limits in terms of kilometers per hour.
-Towns and cities see speed limits between 30-50 km/h.
+In Croatia, speed is measured in kilometers per hour (km/h).
+Dials and speed limit road signs will always display the limits in terms of kilometers per hour.

 Fines are enforced if you are driving over the speed limit.
 There are also speed cameras scattered throughout Croatia.

 Fines can be substantial and increase depending on how much over the speed limit you were.
-They can go as high as 1000 kuna (circa 113 GBP/$154).
+They can go as high as £113 /$154 USD).

 Be mindful of your speed.
 You don’t want to arrive back home and find you’ve accrued some Croatian speeding fines.